TeachBooks/mirror_teachbook_manual/book/examples/h5p_examples.md

 ## Getting started with H5p

 Some best-practices on the use of H5p:
- - To startup your H5p-account, first login to H5p via Brightspace (follow instructions as under [https://www.tudelft.nl/teaching-support/educational-tools/h5p](https://www.tudelft.nl/teaching-support/educational-tools/h5p)).
-After that, direct login is possible via [tudelft.h5p.com](tudelft.h5p.com)
+ - To startup your H5p-account, first login to H5p via Brightspace.
+You can follow instructions as under [https://www.tudelft.nl/teaching-support/educational-tools/h5p](https://www.tudelft.nl/teaching-support/educational-tools/h5p).
+ - After that, direct login is possible via [tudelft.h5p.com](https://tudelft.h5p.com)
  - Place your H5p-elements in a shared folder in H5p.
  - Disable the display options "Toolbar Below Content" and "Display author's name to public (anonymous users) (only relevant when content's status is set to Public )" for each